203 SCHOOL LEAVER DATA - STUDENT

 LEAVER-REASON-CODE (E1001) indicates the reason a prior year grade 7-12 student has not enrolled in the district during the current school year.

-LEAVER-REASON-CODE is footnoted to indicate codes that exclude students from being counted as dropouts in the state accountability system.
+The LEAVER-REASON-CODE code table C162 is footnoted, as follows, to indicate the codes that exclude students from being reported as dropouts in the state and federal accountability systems.

 DATE-OF-GRADUATION (E0791) indicates the month and year that the student graduated from high school.